Social Work, M.S.W.

 Students with regular-standing admission must complete 60 credits of graduate study, including 39 credit hours of required coursework, 12 credit hours of field practicum and 9 credit hours of electives.
 BSW graduates with regular admission status may receive exemption for some coursework, as per admission guidelines.

 All required courses must be taken in sequence.
-The 60-credit in-person program can be completed in two years full-time (four courses a semester) or four years part-time (two courses a semester) or in 3 years with either Generalization of Foundation Year completed on a full-time basis.
-The online 60-credit program can be completed in three or four years.
+The 60-credit in-person program can be completed in two years full-time (four courses a semester) or four years part-time (two courses a semester) or in 3 years with either Generalization or Specialization Year completed on a full-time basis.
+The online 60-credit program can be completed in two, three or four years.
 The 36-credit in-person program can be completed in one year full-time or two years part-time.
-The online 36-credit program, can be competed in two years.
+The online 36-credit program, can be competed in one or two years.
 Both programs are year-round, with each new cohort starting in the summer term.

 Degree Candidacy